sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-<p>In the synchronous case all the tasks are run sequentially,
-which results in the main programming <em>blocking</em> ( i.e. pausing the execution of the main program ) while each task executes.</p>
+In the synchronous case all the tasks are run sequentially, which results in the main programming *blocking* ( i.e. pausing the execution of the main program ) while each task executes.

-<p>The important parts of the program are the
-<code>gevent.spawn</code> which wraps up the given function
-inside of a Greenlet thread.
-The list of initialized greenlets are stored in the array <code>threads</code> which is passed to the <code>gevent.joinall</code> function which blocks the current program to run all the given greenlets.
-The execution will step forward only when all the greenlets terminate.</p>
+The important parts of the program are the ``gevent.spawn`` which wraps up the given function inside of a Greenlet thread.
+The list of initialized greenlets are stored in the array ``threads`` which is passed to the ``gevent.joinall`` function which blocks the current program to run all the given greenlets.
+The execution will step forward only when all the greenlets terminate.

 <p>The output is:</p>

 <pre>